 Recommendations for Children with Medical Complexity

-The following recommendations are suggested for children who are medically complex:
+The following additional recommendations are suggested for children who are medically complex:

 - Socially isolate all children who are medically complex and practice careful hygiene and cleaning.
 Especially avoid contact with other viral pathogens, such as flu or RSV, as co-infection tends to worsen disease.